Analyzing Financial Statements

 Ron has over thirty years in credit management in the clothing, door and window manufacturing, wine, the medical device industry, and now direct mailing.
 He holds a BS in Accounting and has received his certification in credit and finance from the Amos Tuck business school at Dartmouth University.
 Ron has been an instructor for NACM for 21 years teaching both the CAP and ACAP classes helping over 150 credit people prepare for their credit designations.
 Ron is currently the Director of Credit and payment solutions at Mspark Inc.

-Ron has been honoured with the following awards for his efforts in giving back to the credit community; NACM National instructor of the year 2010, Credit Executive of Upstate NY in 2011, and the NACM CCE award of Excellence in 2013.
+Ron has been honored with the following awards for his efforts in giving back to the credit community; NACM National instructor of the year 2010, Credit Executive of Upstate NY in 2011, and the NACM CCE award of Excellence in 2013.
 He has a passion for his profession and is continually looking to share his knowledge so others can grow theirs.

 You will learn all about how to start the analysis process, how the FASB and SEC operate together and where you can find audited financial statements, and how to retrieve them.
-We will cover auditor’s opinions and what they mean.
+We will cover the auditor’s opinions and what they mean.
 We will discuss the objectives of analysis management, learn tools and techniques such as common sizing financial statements and trend analysis.
 We will cover the five categories of ratios: Liquidity, Activity, Leverage, Profitability, and Market ratios.
-The session will go into reviewing a company that we have all the financial statements for and applying all the techniques mentioned above and showing the ratios, DSO calculations and summary to management explaining the findings and requesting a credit line.
+The session will go into reviewing a company that we have all the financial statements for and applying all the techniques mentioned above and showing the ratios, DSO calculations, and summary to management explaining the findings, and requesting a credit line.
 Other parts of the session will cover the Altman Z score and how its calculations can give you a strong sense if a company will go bankrupt within the next twelve months.
 All this will then be summarized, and the conclusion will be drawn to make a solid credit decision on whether a loan should be granted or a line of credit can be granted.

 - Analyzing the Balance Sheet, Income statement, and Statement of cash flows